ARMmbed/mbed-client/docs/Howto.md

 bool multiple_instance = false);
 ```

-- To create a single-instance Resource with a dynamic value that can be set later on:
+- To create a single-instance Resource with a dynamic value that can be set later on: (Pekka: add link)

 ```
 M2MResource* create_dynamic_resource(const String &resource_name,